Why is my Google Analytics data different to Google Search Console?

 Improvise HTML code of site

-GSC reports on errors that it uncovers during regular crawls of your website, including landing pages with missing title tags, duplicate titles, or pages that conflict with Google’s guidelines
+GSC reports on errors that it uncovers during regular crawls of your website, including landing pages with missing title tags, duplicate titles, or pages that conflict with Google’s guidelines.

 Crawl and index page updates